A 3000-year general history on the Book of Psalms numbering and divisional systems.

 The order of the Book of Psalms in the various Bibles throughout history

 The ancient Hebrew editors squeezed the Book of Psalms in between II Chronicles and the Book of Job in their third section of writings called the Ketubim (Writings).
 This is the place for tertiary writings.
 They had less authoritative power than the writings of Moses (the Torah) or the section allotted to the Nevi’im (The major prophets of ancient Israel.
 The minor prophets were relegated to Ketubim).
-(4)see the Hebrew Bible listing at Wikipedia for more information The Jewish people call the collection of the Torah, Nevi’im, and Ketubim the Tanakh.
+4 The Jewish people call the collection of the Torah, Nevi’im, and Ketubim the Tanakh.

 The Septuagint has a different classification system.
 The editors broke the format into three categories.
 The first one was the Pentateuch (The anglicized Greek word for the five books of Moses).
 The second was poetic and wisdom literature which included the Book of Psalms.
 It is sandwiched between Job and Proverbs.
 The third was the histories of Israel which went from Joshua to III Maccabees.
 The last category was the prophets.
 Both major and minor prophets were lumped into this section.